adobe/reactor-sdk-javascript/docs/INTEGRATION_TESTING.md

 - ✅ `.env` files are automatically excluded from version control
 - ✅ Use `.env.example` to document required variables without exposing values
-- ✅ Access Token is fetched at runtime, and temporarily stored in tmp.tests/.env.access-token
+- ✅ Access Token is fetched at runtime, and exported as an process ENV variable
 - ⚠️ Keep your Client ID and Client Secret secure
 - ⚠️ Never commit actual credentials to the repository

 ## CI/CD Setup

-For continuous integration, set environment variables in your CI platform:

-### GitHub Actions

-- Ensure that everything from .env is placed in respository secrets
+- Ensure that everything from .env is placed in repository secrets

 ## Staging vs Production